 Not only will you get to know the rich history of Chichen Itza but most tours also include a visit to nearby ruins or cenotes.
 A visit to Chichen Itza is a must when in the Yucatan Peninsula.

 Tip: Make a day out of it with this tour of Chichen Itza!
 It includes round-trip transportation, a local guide, entrance fee, lunch, and a visit to a cenote.

 See the gorgeous coastline of Riviera Maya from a new perspective.
 Fly above the Caribbean Sea on a parasail and enjoy the thrill of it all!

 On this parasailing adventure, you take to the skies at Playa Maroma, one of the most well-known beaches in the area.
 You’ll spend an exhilarating 12 minutes up in the air, so be sure to have your camera with you to capture the experience.

 After your flight, you’ll get some snacks and drinks before heading back to your hotel.

-For a truly unforgettable experience, getting in the water with whale sharks is definitely one of the best things to do in Riviera Maya.
+For a truly unforgettable experience, getting in the water with whale sharks is definitely one of the best things to do in Mayan Riviera.